 Major bleeding, particularly gastrointestinal bleeds, are among the most prevalent adverse effects of daily aspirin use.
 Alcohol use can also increase the risk of complications among individuals regularly taking aspirin.

 Those with a history of hemorrhagic stroke are not appropriate for aspirin therapy.
-Instead, doctors will address other preexisting medical conditions, such as high blood pressure, to decrease the risk of recurring stroke.
+Instead, doctors will address other preexisting medical conditions, such as high blood pressure, to decrease the risk of recurrent stroke.

-With the mixed evidence regarding aspirin as a stroke prevention measure, it is critical for individuals to talk with their medical team to determine which stroke prevention protocol is most appropriate.
+Because of the mix of benefits and drawbacks with daily aspirin use, it is critical for individuals to talk with their medical team to determine which stroke prevention protocol is most appropriate.
 Other potential stroke prevention strategies that doctors may recommend include diet modifications, smoking cessation, and regular exercise.

 Understanding the Use of Aspirin for Emergency Stroke Treatment and Prevention